 6. Make Achieving ISO 9001 Certification Easier

 Many businesses hold both ISO 13485 and ISO 9001 certifications.
 If your business is ISO 13485 certified, achieving ISO 9001 certification is significantly easier.
-The requirements of these two standards are generally harmonised.
-ISO 9001 does contain a few requirements related to business clauses that ISO 13485 doesn’t cover, you'll already have done most of the work.
+The requirements of these two standards are generally harmonized.
+While ISO 9001 contains a few requirements related to business clauses that ISO 13485 doesn’t cover, you'll already have done most of the work.

 Applications of ISO 13485